Benefits of keeping email list clean

 We will use the RFM (Recency, Frequency, and Monetary) model to segment the audience.

 For a quick overview,

-Recency stands for time recency of interaction subscriber had with the brand.
+Recency stands for the time recency of interaction subscribers had with the brand.

 Frequency stands for the frequency of interactions over a period of time.